|Senior Citizens Handbook - Medicare||

 Medicare pays a fixed amount for your care every month to the companies offering Medicare Advantage Plans.
 These companies must follow rules set by Medicare.
 Although you will pay very small or zero premiums for such plans, each Medicare Advantage Plan can charge you different out-of-pocket costs and have different rules for how you get services (like whether you need a referral to see a specialist or if you have to go to only doctors, facilities, or suppliers that belong to the plan for non emergency or non-urgent care).
 Your out-of-pocket costs in a Medicare Advantage Plan depend on a variety of factors, including whether the plan: a) charges a monthly premium or requires any deductibles or co-insurance payments; b) pays any of your Part B premium; or c) charges for extra benefits.

 Medicare will help pay for certain prescription drugs under Part D. Eligible persons can choose to join a prescription drug plan.
 Most persons will have to pay premiums, a deductible and co-payments, but there is Extra Help from the government to pay some or all of these costs for certain low-income persons.
 The plans will vary in coverage and cost.
-You can choose from a [INVALID]ion of different plans.
+You can choose from different plans.

 The Medicare program is administered by the Centers for Medicare and Medicaid Services (CMS), previously the Health Care Financing Administration (HCFA).
 CMS is a federal government agency.
 The Social Security Administration (SSA) cooperates with CMS by enrolling people in Medicare and collecting the premiums.
 CMS has entered into contracts with private insurance companies to process and pay Medicare claims.